sodadata/docs/soda-cl/group-evolution.md

 #### Example with wildcards

 You can use `*` or `%` as wildcard characters in a list of column names.
 If the column name begins with a wildcard character, add single quotes as per the example below.
+{% include code-header.html %}
 ```yaml
 - group evolution:
     name: Rare product